16th arrondissement of Paris: Economy

-Four Fortune Global 500 have their head offices in this arrondissement: PSA Peugeot Citroën, Lafarge, and Veolia.
-In addition Lagardère and Technip have their headquarters in this arrondissement.
+Notable companies that have their head offices in the arrondissement include Lacoste, PSA Peugeot Citroën and Lagardère.

-At one time Aérospatiale had its head office in the arrondissement.
+At one time Aérospatiale, Technip, Veolia and Lafarge also had their head offices in the arrondissement.

-Movies filmed in the 16th arrondissement
+Filming location

 In one of the opening scenes of the 1965 James Bond film Thunderball, character Emilio Largo is seen arriving at the headquarters of The International Brotherhood for the Assistance of Stateless Persons.
 This scene was shot on Avenue d'Eylau in the 16th arrondissement.

 The 1972 film Last Tango in Paris was filmed at various locations in the 16th arrondissement, with the apartment the characters stayed in being located in Passy.

+A scene of the 2018 action film Mission: Impossible – Fallout was filmed under the elevated Métro station Passy in the arrondissement.
+Other scenes of the film included ones shot at the Grand Palais (8th arrondissement) and under the Cité de la mode et du design on the Seine (13th arrondissement).